Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_06_Running_the_Baremetal_System/README.md

     ../Module_02_AI_Engine_Design/build/libadf.a
 ```

 Notice the absence of the ``-D__PS_ENABLE_AIE__`` (Module 05) and ``–package.defer_aie_run`` options (Module 06).
 This bare-metal application is loaded and launched at boot time and these options are not required.
-In Modules 08 and 09, you will compile the Linux host application and package; these options will be required at this point because the Linux host application launches and controls the graph.
+In Modules 08 and 09, you will compile the Linux host application and package.
+These options are required at this point because the Linux host application launches and controls the graph.

 ### Dependencies